 An exceptional way to help your students follow a story is to have them track the events from it.
 Not only is this a great way to teach the parts of a plot, it also reinforces major events, and helps students develop greater understanding of literary structures.
 For a novel that has multiple plots, this is an excellent way for students to keep them all straight.
-At the elementary level, there are numerous ways to plot the parts of a story.
+At the elementary level, tracking plot points is a great place to start developing your students' understanding of plot structure before moving on to more complicated concepts, such as five act structure.

 Teachers can ask students to create a storyboard that captures the concept of the narrative arc in a novel by using any of the examples which come with templates found on the Parts of a Story article.